telerik/fiddler-everywhere-docs/user-guide/rules.md

 ### Rule Options

-Each different rule has its panel with the rule name, its toolbar with rule options, a list that previews the set conditions, and a list that previews the set actions.
+Each rule has its panel with the rule name, its toolbar with rule options, a list that previews the set conditions, and a list that previews the set actions.

 The rule options allow you to further interact with the rule: